oleander/git-fame-rb/README.md

   - `author.raw_loc` (Fixnum) Number of lines.
   - `author.raw_commits` (Fixnum) Number of commits.
   - `author.raw_files` (Fixnum) Number of files changed.
+  - `author.file_type_counts` (Array) File types (k) and loc (v)

+#### A note about authors found

+The list of authors may include what you perceive to be duplicate people.
+If a git user's configured name or email address change over time, the person will appear multiple times in this list (and your repo's git history).
+Git allows you to configure this using the .mailmap feature.
+See ````git shortlog --help```` for more information.

 ## Contributing